 If you’re looking to improve your artwork, learning about Color Theory (also known as Colour Theory) as an artist is a great way to do so.
-In fact, I think it’s a very useful and fundamental skill to master!
+In fact, I think it’s a very useful and fundamental skill to master for beginner artists!

 Learning about Color Theory is a fundamental skill for artists, that improves their artwork very quickly!
 You just need to break the information down and learn with each step.

 How many times have you spent most of your time, looking at your colorless work, trying to think which colors work the best?
 Or using the whole spectrum and never deciding on one set of colors?

 I sure have, especially when my painting isn’t properly planned.

 A lot of times, color palettes can help.
 There’s a lot of places, with nice combos of colors that you can use.